Evatee-coder/rockPaperScissors/README.md

 # rockPaperScissors
-Rock Paper Scissors project Preparation
-I created a function that will randomly return either ‘Rock’, ‘Paper’ or ‘Scissors’.
+Rock paper scissors game where I play against the computer First step: I created a function that will randomly return either ‘Rock’, ‘Paper’ or ‘Scissors’.